Study techniques are powerful tools to enhance your learning, productivity, and focus. The best part? They make studying more enjoyable!

 Isn’t it a fantastic method for retaining what you’ve studied?

-The spaced practice technique operates based on the concept of the Forgetting Curve.
-This curve illustrates the amount of knowledge lost over time when the brain doesn’t actively make an effort to recall it.
+The spaced practice technique operates on the concept of the Forgetting Curve, which illustrates the amount of knowledge lost over time when the brain doesn’t actively make an effort to recall it.

 Rather than cramming before exams, adopt spaced practice—an empirically validated study technique.
 This approach will assist you in storing information in your long-term memory, ensuring success in tests and exams.